 City Tech's General Education Common Core enables students to meet CUNY’s Pathways requirements while also meeting the degree requirements of their programs.
 The requirements include specific classes, categories of classes, and overall requirements which vary by degree.
 You can find a searchable, sortable list of all of City Tech’s general education classes here: http://www.citytech.cuny.edu/advisement/liberal-arts-sciences.aspx.

 Pathways is the name of CUNY's general education categories that reinforce educational excellence while easing student transfer between CUNY colleges.
 The requirements under the Pathways Initiative apply to all new students, first-year and transfers, and to students readmitted after an absence longer than two semesters.

 Note: Students who began taking courses before Fall 2013 and who are returning after an absence of more than one semester may consider it preferable to remain with the graduation and general education requirements in place at the time they first enrolled.
-To request permission to do so, please click on the "Opt Out" form and follow all instructions.
+To request permission to do so, please fill out the "Change of Catalog Year" form and follow all instructions.
 Cases will be decided individually, based on major and requirements.

 In addition to specific required courses, there are several important requirements all students must meet overall to graduate.
 These include:

 All degrees require 1-2 courses in English composition, one course in mathematics, and one course in science.
 See your degree checklist in the catalog for more information on how these categories apply to your degree.